How to Write Job Descriptions for Your Resume

 It's important for employees to know you have the necessary experience to do the work required in the position.
 Still, many candidates will have this relevant experience.
 To stand out, emphasize how you added value.
 Focus on accomplishments, rather than responsibilities.

 As seen above, numbers can be your friend when it comes to highlighting your accomplishments in your resume.
 As well, provide context.
-For instance, you might say, "Increased revenue by 5%, after several years of decreasing sales."
+For instance, you might say, "Increased revenue by 5 percent, after several years of decreasing sales."
 Or, rather than saying "Answered phone calls and dealt with customer concerns," you can say, "Resolved customer concerns, answering approximately 10 calls per hour.
 Became go-to person on the team for dealing with the toughest phone calls and most challenging complaints."

 While it is important to keep descriptions short, adding details and context can help show employers why you'd be a good match for the position.